konradkukier2/vechain-deployment-tool/README.md

 3) Insert your solidity smart contract code and press `[compile]` - this will provide and autofill contract ABI and bytecode

-NOTE: If you need another compiler, you can simply paste alrady compiled code (bytecode) and go straight to deployment part
+(*If you need another compiler, you can simply paste already compiled code (bytecode) and go straight to deployment part*)

 4) Hit `[deploy]` button and.. thats it!